Transformation of derelict site into a geometrically complex later living scheme

 Complex steelwork was required for the balconies to achieve the look and feel that the architect had designed.
 Infinity balconies were specified to achieve a feeling of natural extension from the living areas and maximise the views.
 The glass panels used on the balconies were cantilevered to achieve this.

-We successfully worked with the site constraints to deliver an engineering solution which has achieved the vision of the architect and delivered a flagship first project for Pegasus Life.
+We successfully worked with the site constraints to deliver an engineering solution which has achieved the vision of the architect and delivered a flagship first project for Life Story.
 In keeping with the lifestyle that the complex aims to offer the building blends into the landscape, benefits from the surrounding woodlands and delivers both light and spaciousness.